Chennai, 600014,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Indian Bank and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 40071 Indian Bank employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Indian Bank has purchased the following applications: Microsoft Power BI for Analytics and BI in 2017, Huawei Cloud for Application Hosting and Computing Services in 2006, TCS BaNCS for Core Banking in 2009 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Indian Bank has purchased the following applications: ZKTeco K-Series for Time Clock (Hardware) in 2025, TCS BaNCS for Core Banking in 2009, Microsoft Power BI for Analytics and BI in 2017 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Indian Bank is running and its propensity to invest more and deepen its relationship with Microsoft , Huawei Enterprise , Tata Consultancy Services or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Indian Bank is running and its propensity to invest more and deepen its relationship with ZKTeco , Tata Consultancy Services , Microsoft or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Indian Bank revenues, which have grown to $3.97 billion in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Indian Bank intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.